Vescent/RUBRIColor-Firmware-Upgrade/README.md

 	Fixes ability to set the device serial number and some handling of color module type assignments.
 	Fixes missing NO Temperature Control module identification on the touch screen
 	### Uses the module identification API setting command outlined in the Configuration S1.114_LD1.23_QT2.71 below
-	Where setting number of temperature controls to 0 indicates a non LD board in the module (channel)
+	Where setting number of temperature controls to 0 indicates a non LD board in that module (channel)

 ## Configuration S1.119_LD1.24_QT2.72 Prototype for test purposes
 1. Adds support for original color module naming scheme so that units that are already in the customer's hands